Draught & Package

 Tasting Room Hours

 Tours take place on Saturday’s at 5pm.
-Please call ahead to reserve your spot. $10 per person, includes tour, pint of cider, a take home pint glass, and samples of our ciders and mead.
+Please call ahead to reserve your spot. $10 per person, includes tour, 12oz pour of our Hard Cider, a take home pint glass, and samples of our ciders and mead.

 For private tours or events please send an email inquiry to firstname.lastname@example.org.